Mental health for parents

 Family Therapy

 Often, working on difficult relationship issues and life transitions with your entire family can help parents who are struggling.
-Alex Hagar at Thrive Behavioral is a Licensed Marriage and Family Therapist.
-Our other Thrive child therapists also do a great deal of work with parents as they help children navigate behavioral and social challenges.
+Our child therapists do a great deal of work with parents as they help children navigate behavioral and social challenges.

 Case Management

 Our case manager helps parents in a wide variety of ways.
 They can assist parents who need help finding mental healthcare for themselves, community resources for housing, jobs, and financial support.
-Case managers interface and advocate with the Department of Human Services for families seen at Eugene Pediatrics and Thrive Behavioral.
+Case managers interface and advocate with the Department of Human Services for families seen at Eugene Pediatrics.
 Whatever the social needs of children and families, Jordan Bradshaw is there to help.

 Postpartum Depression